yuensiangang/yuensiangang.github.io/index.md

 [About](/index.md) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [Tools](/tools.md) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [Publications](/publications.md)

 ## My Research
-Depression is the leading cause of disability and poor health worldwide, with more than 300 million people suffering from the disorder globally.
-Unfortunately, the etiology and pathophysiology of depression remains unclear.
-Moreover, unlike all other branches of medicine, treatment often proceeds via trial-and-error and is highly ineffective.

-My research aims to understand the causes, improve diagnostic precision and enhance the treatment efficacy of depression.
-This is done by:
-* using machine learning algorithms in the analysis of multimodal data from demographic, clinical, behavioral and neuroimaging domains.
-The goals are to develop better classifications based upon the neurobiology of depression and to identify reliable treatment-specific predictors of response to antidepressants.
+My research focuses on brain mechanisms involved in cognitive processes such as decision-making and reinforcement learning.
+I study cognition in healthy people and investigate how disruptions in cognition arise in illnesses such as Major Depressive Disorder.

-* using computational methods to model cognitive processes such as decision-making, reinforcement learning, motivation and creativity.
-The goal is to break down and precisely quantify components of cognition, which can in turn be mapped onto the brain with pharmacological challenge and imaging techniques.
-Together, these will help us understand how disruptions in behavior and cognition arise in disorders such as depression.
+To do that, I have carefully designed laboratory-based computerized tests to specifically measure the cognitive process of interest in humans; and developed computational models that instantiated algorithmic hypotheses about how humans perform the test and can help better understand variability in human behaviour at the individual level.
+Precise mathematical algorithms were used to find parameter values that best capture each individual’s behavioral pattern during the computerized tests.
+These parameters were in turn mapped onto the brain with pharmacological challenge and brain imaging techniques, which will help us understand how disrupted cognition might arise in disease.

 Reach me at angys@ihpc.a-star.edu.sg if you have any questions regarding my research or are interested in collaborating!

 ## Education/Experience
-* 2021 - present: &nbsp;&nbsp;    Principal Investigator, Brain-Body Initiative, ASTAR, Singapore
+* 2021 - present: &nbsp;&nbsp;    Investigator, Brain-Body Initiative, ASTAR, Singapore
 * 2020 - present: &nbsp;&nbsp;    Scientist I, Social and Cognitive Computing, IHPC, ASTAR, Singapore
 * 2018 - 2020: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;   Postdoctoral Research Fellow, Harvard Medical School
 * 2014 - 2018: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; D.Phil. in Clinical Neurosciences, University of Oxford